 Michael W. Peregrine represents corporations (and their officers and directors) in connection with governance, corporate structure, fiduciary duties, officer-director liability issues, charitable trust law and corporate alliances.
-Michael is recognized as one of the leading national practitioners in corporate governance law.
+Michael is recognized as one of the leading national practitioners in corporate governance law and is a regular contributor to Forbes.com, where his articles focus on governance concerns.

 Recently, Michael has served as lead transaction counsel in connection with a series of nationally prominent combinations of religious-sponsored health systems and large regional health systems/academic medical centers.